 Before we finally get to the first of her solo adventures, I should also mention the brief appearance that she makes within a single comic called “The Ash Files”, released in March 1997.
 The table of contents on the inside cover does list off several people within Ash’s world, including the aforementioned 22 Brides and the villainous Don Joe Fonti.
 Painkiller Jane is also listed here, but the comic says that she technically debuted in Ash #3 in a cameo capacity before properly debuting in 22 Brides #1.
 By the way, I checked all throughout a scanned copy online and although the featured group of female gunners (specifically Cassie, Libby & Tweety) are present here (and are even listed in this comic as their first appearance), Jane herself was nowhere to be found in that book.
 Either way, let’s get to her profile page.
 Within this particular comic, it only gives her a “real name” of Jane Doe (not knowing what her real last name is, at this point in time) and says that she’s somewhat invulnerable, even though she’s still able to be “shot, stabbed, wounded, etc.” & even though she’s still able to feel the pain from those hits, the wounds won’t leave any lasting injury.
 As for her history, she was brought in to the Witness Protection Program by Det.
 Maureen Fernandez, who happens to be Ash’s widowed sister.
 With no immediate friends or family of her own, Jane became a covert agent and was placed under cover as an elevator operator over at Fonti’s night club.
 During her assignment, she became aware of the 22 Brides and formed a bond with Mercy.
 Eventually, she was caught by Fonti and used as his personal suicide bomber against Adam (described as an “indestructible alien” here) in order to help spare the Brides’ lives.
 He revives her with his “alien powers”, confronts Fonti, frees the Brides from his grasp and became a vigilante in her own right.
 With all of that out of the way, let’s finally get to her first solo series.

 Painkiller Jane’s first go-around with a solo series lasted from June to October 1997, with Issue #0 eventually getting a release in January 1999.
-For the original five-issue run, Mark Waid & Brian Augustyn shared writing duties, Rick Leonardi handled penciling duties, while Jimmy Palmiotti took care of the ink.
+For the original five-issue run, Mark Waid & Brian Augustyn shared writing responsibilities, Rick Leonardi handled penciling duties, while Jimmy Palmiotti took care of the ink.
 As for the eventual prelude issue, Augustyn handled the script while Palmiotti was in charge of inking duties, even sharing the story credit with Joe Quesada.
 As for the main pencil work, that would fall under the responsibility of Amanda Conner.
 So with all of the “Event”-ful build-up out of the way, let’s finally tackle our main character’s inaugural time away from other related characters.

 Issue Zero opens at the Manhattan-based Club Noir as a young couple named Cliff and Lindy arrive on the scene, even being allowed inside ahead of those who’ve been waiting in line.
 Unbeknownst to them, Painkiller Jane is working undercover as one of the exotic dancers.
 Her assignment sees her looking out for club owner Neal Garner who’s being pressured by a devious merchant who wants to set up his drug dealings within the club’s back room.
 Meanwhile, Cliff and Lindy are at their table talking about their potential future together, since they’re going to get married in two weeks.
 Just then, a particular drug lord named Javi Lagarto arrives on the scene as Jane contacts the 22 Brides about this turn of events and tells them to stay alert.
 Neal approaches him and orders him to leave, but Javi refuses as he takes out a grenade and demands for some “respect and some wiggle room”.
 Just as Jane tells the Brides to move in before she jumps down from the hanging cage to intervene, Cliff notices the grenade and decides to spring into action as he grabs Javi’s arm.
 Unfortunately, Lagarto’s men gun him down.